MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 C++20 introduces *modules*, a modern solution for componentization of C++ libraries and programs.
 A module is a set of source code files that are compiled independently of the [translation units](https://wikipedia.org/wiki/Translation_unit_(programming)) that import them.
 Modules eliminate or reduce many of the problems associated with the use of header files.
 They often reduce compilation times.
 Macros, preprocessor directives, and non-exported names declared in a module aren't visible, so they have no effect on the compilation of the translation unit that imports the module.
 You can import modules in any order without concern for macro redefinitions.
 Declarations in the importing translation unit don't participate in overload resolution or name lookup in the imported module.
 After a module is compiled once, the results are stored in a binary file that describes all the exported types, functions, and templates.
 That file can be processed much faster than a header file, and can be reused by the compiler every place where the module is imported in a project.

 Modules can be used side by side with header files.
 A C++ source file can import modules and also #include header files.
 In some cases, a header file can be imported as a module rather than textually #included by the preprocessor.
 We recommend you use modules in new projects rather than header files as much as possible.
-For larger existing projects under active development, we suggest that you experiment with converting legacy headers to modules to see whether you get a meaningful reduction in compilation times.
+For larger existing projects under active development, experiment with converting legacy headers to modules to see whether you get a meaningful reduction in compilation times.

 ## Enable modules in the Microsoft C++ compiler